ACTIVE

 The Red Line:

-• Runs north to south, stretching from Tuscany Estates in the north west to Somerset-Bridlewood in the south.
+• Runs North to South, stretching from Tuscany Estates in the north west to Somerset-Bridlewood in the south.
 Along the way, it provides direct access to the University of Calgary, SAIT, the Downtown core, and major shopping centres.
 Communities such as Brentwood, Sunnyside, and Chinook benefit from quick commutes, while family-friendly suburbs like Shawnessy and Somerset pair suburban living with effortless transit.

 Tuscany Station: